List of Responding Schools

 Pro Bono & Public Interest Programs

 The Managing Director serves as the primary staff for the Pro Bono Program.
-A student worker provides occasional support, while a student group also assists with promotion and organization of events.
 Pro bono records are maintained on a secure database.

 The Director of Career Services and Public Interest Initiatives oversees the majority of pro bono projects for students.

 Lu-in Wang, Associate Dean ( [email protected]) oversees the Law School's academic programs.

 The Carrico Center for Pro Bono & Public Service is administered by a faculty director and supported by shared administrative assistance and student program managers.

 The Public Service Board (PSB) administers the program.
 The PSB consists of two first-, five second-, and six third-year law students in good academic standing.
 The PSB maintains and distributes information about public service opportunities; oversees the maintenance of the Logging System; determines whether particular activities constitute qualifying public service; and maintains records of qualifying public service performed by law students.